PMI reveals three trends in feed additives

 News

+Category driven by increasing pressure to deliver results; PMI is well positioned to meet market demands

-USA, 6 June 2018 - From acidifiers to yeast, the feed additive market is booming, but the best is yet to come
+From acidifiers to yeast, the feed additive market is booming, but the best is yet to come.

 “To be successful and competitive in the future, producers will need performance options that don’t yet exist,” explains Adam DeRosier, general manager of PMI, a business group of Land O’Lakes Inc. formed in 2015 to offer leading feed technology products.
 “To get there, we need to look at how components work together for greater outcomes.”